My Chamber

 Tour benefits Osterville Village Library

 Bursting with classic Cape Cod charm, this inviting garden is a must-see for hydrangea lovers and summer bloom enthusiasts alike.
 Surrounding a traditional Cape home, waves of Endless Summer, Purple Mopheads, and Limelight hydrangeas paint a stunning portrait of color and texture.
 But the beauty doesn’t stop there—graceful White Drift and Austin Davis roses mingle with fragrant lavender, airy catmint, and bold salvia, creating a vibrant, ever-changing display.
-Whether you’re drawn to the timeless elegance of hydrangeas or the soft romance of summer perennials, this garden promises a feast for the senses and inspiration at every turn.
-Garden with lots of hydrangeas.
-Open for tours: July 12th & 13th.
+Whether you’re drawn to the timeless elegance of hydrangeas or the soft romance of summer perennials, this garden promises a feast for the senses and inspiration at every turn. * Lots of hydrangeas.
+Open for Tours: July 11 & 12.

 Directions: